rbt-lang/rbt-proto/README.rst

 Rabbit Query Language
 =====================

-Here we explore how to model data with sets, monadic constructions on sets, functions and composition of functions.
+Here we explore how to model and query data with sets, monadic constructions on sets, functions and composition of functions.
 This repository contains design documentation and a prototype implementation of the query language in Python and Julia.